"""Vision-language model wrapper.

 )

-transformer = Transformer(
+transformer = Transformer(model_config, vlm_config=vlm_config, num_image_tokens=visual_tokens)

 strategy = build_modality_strategy(vlm_config)

-return VLMWrapper(encoder, adapter, transformer, strategy)
+return VLMWrapper(encoder, adapter, transformer, strategy, frames_per_clip=frames_per_clip)